 Disclosure module verification relates to Data verified Verification standard Please explain C4.
-Targets and performance Year on year emissions intensity figure ISAE3410 Limited assurance C4.1b target Int 1: Our operational carbon intensity (scope 1 + 2 per tonnes product) has been 3rd party verified for the last 3 years.
-All 3 years of data are displayed on the assurance certificate on page 2.
+Targets and performance Year on year emissions intensity figure ISAE3410 Limited assurance C4.1b target Int 1: Our operational carbon intensity (scope 1 + 2 per tonnes product) has been 3rd party verified for the last 4 years.
+All 4 years of data are displayed on the assurance certificate on page 2.
 C5.
-Emissions performance Year on year change in emissions (Scope 1) ISAE3410 Limited assurance Our scope 1 emissions has been 3rd party verified for the last 3 years.
-All 3 years of data are displayed on the assurance certificate on page 2.
+Emissions performance Year on year change in emissions (Scope 1) ISAE3410 Limited assurance Our scope 1 emissions has been 3rd party verified for the last 4 years.
+All 4 years of data are displayed on the assurance certificate on page 2.
 C5.
-Emissions performance Year on year change in emissions (Scope 2) ISAE3410 Limited assurance Our scope 1 emissions has been 3rd party verified for the last 3 years.
-All 3 years of data are displayed on the assurance certificate on page 2.
-C8.
-Energy Energy consumption ISEA 3000 limited assurance The following data required for C8.2 are all shown on our 3rd party assurance certificate on pages 2 and 3: Total energy consumption,

-Total natural gas consumption,

-Total electricity consumption,

-Total non-renewable energy consumption,

-Non-renewable fuels purchased and
+Emissions performance Year on year change in emissions (Scope 1 and 2) ISAE3410 Limited assurance Our scope 2 emissions has been 3rd party verified for the last 4 years.
+All 4 years of data are displayed on the assurance certificate on page 2. $\bigcirc$ 1 C8.
+Energy Energy consumption ISAE3410 Limited assurance The following data required for C8.2 are all shown on our 3rd party assurance certificate on page 3: Total energy consumption, Total natural gas consumption, Total electricity consumption, Total non-renewable energy consumption, Non- renewable fuels purchased and consumed, Non- renewable electricity purchased, Steam / heating / cooling and other energy (non-renewable) purchased, Total renewable energy purchased or generated, Percentage renewable electricity consumed C4.
+Targets Progress ISAE3410 and against Limited C4.2a target: % renewable electricity consumed performance emissions assurance is show on the assurance certificate on page 3 reduction target 0 1

-consumed,

-Non-renewable electricity purchased,

-Steam / heating / cooling and other energy

-(non-renewable) purchased,

-Total renewable energy purchased or

-generated,

-Percentage renewable electricity consumed

-C4.
-Targets and performance Progress against emissions reduction target ISAE3000 C4.2a target: % renewable electricity consumed is show on the assurance certificate on page 3.